top of page

 Slaithewaite to Marsden canal walk

-Slaithewaite to Marsden canal walk.
-The walk follows the Huddersfield Narrow Canal and offers beautiful views of the surrounding countryside.
+Slaithewaite to Marsden canal walk 6.62 mi The walk follows the Huddersfield Narrow Canal and offers beautiful views of the surrounding countryside.
 Along the way, you'll pass through several old mills and industrial buildings, as well as charming villages and towns.
 The Standedge Canal Tunnel is one of the longest and deepest canal tunnels in the United Kingdom, and it's definitely worth a visit.
-The tunnel itself is over 3 miles long and passes through the Pennines, offering a uni
+The tunnel itself is over 3 miles long and passes through the Pennines, offerin

 Michael Palmer